 How will our internal innovation process help your organization?

 Your organization will have quick wins (projects that can be handed over to a unit and which will generate new business – focus on short-term results) as well as bigger ideas (focus on mid to long-term results), with the right push from management

-A large selection of your employees will develop their competences and their talent by working on their own projects leading to a larger innovation culture within your organization (with tools they will be able to apply in their further careers)
+A large selection of your employees will develop their competencies and their talent by working on their projects leading to a larger innovation culture within your organization (with tools they will be able to apply in their further careers)

 Your management will discover new ways of doing business, will have discussed across silos, and will have a better common understanding of the way forward by identifying bottom-up generated strategic domains

 What can I expect when I run an internal innovation process with MTI²?

 We offer a modular process that can include the following steps.